 As a writer, I try to think of myself as an artist sitting in front of an easel.

-My work thus far is not memorable; not worthy of sitting beside the literary classics of past generations; but I continue to strive towards that rank of authors; and until or if I get there; I will write; because that is what I do when a blank canvas sits before me.
+My work thus far is not memorable or worthy of sitting beside the literary classics of past generations.
+But I continue to strive towards that rank of authors and until or if I get there; I will write.
+That is what I do when a blank canvas sits before me.